 257 Given Terrace, Paddington

-A Paddington newbie, Elementi comes to us from former Julius and Beccofino chefs—so you know it's got to be good.
+For neighbourhood eats that warm the cockles, find yourself a seat at Elementi.
+Coming to us from former Julius and Beccofino chefs there’s plenty on the menu to rejoice about.
 Wood-fired pizzas and pastas are the heroes of the menu, all of which can be paired with something from the lengthy list of intriguing wines.

 Urban List Best Of: has our highest stamp of approval—curated lists of the very best recommendations for you to eat, do, see, buy or book, carefully chosen by our Editors.